Azure/login/README.md

     # run other actions

-    # disable cleanup for the next Azure Login
+    # disable cleanup for all other Azure Login
     - name: Azure Login 3
       uses: azure/login@v2
       env: